-In the US, as the B Series was due to be discontinued to make way for the new, entry-level A1 OLED series.
-However, fast-forward a few months and it's now available in US markets, too.
+In the US, as the B Series was due to be discontinued to make way for the entry-level A1 OLED series.
+However, fast-forward to later in the year and it's now available in US markets, too.

 LG B1 OLED pricing and sizes

 In the UK, you're paying a bit more than the launch price of last year's BX, with a 55-inch model setting you back £1,499, while the 65-inch and 77-inch models cost £2,299 and £3,799 respectively.

 The BX, on the other hand, launched at $1,399 / £1,299 / AU$2,995 at 55 inches, and $1,999 / £1,799 at 65 inches, meaning there's been a small uptick – possibly to stress the value of the new entry-level A1 OLED.

 In Europe, the B1 is retailing for 1,800 euros for a 55-inch size, which is the same as last year's BX, meaning there's been no price increase.

 Now it's launched in the US, we know the LG B1 is $1,399 at a 55-inch size, $1,999 at a 65-inch size, and $3,099 at a 77-inch size.